- Certain ticks such as the brown dog, deer, or wood varieties may infest a dog’s fur and bring with them the risk of a dangerous illness.

 Most experts agree that removing the tick before trying to kill it is best.
 It is important to know the correct method for removing a tick from your dog, as well as how to dispose of it.
-Also, it is crucial to know how to prevent your dog from picking up a tick, as well as which products kill both ticks and the eggs.
+Also, it is crucial to know how to prevent your dog from picking up a tick, as well as which products kill both ticks and eggs.

-Best Practices To Remove A Tick From Your Dog
+Best Practices to Remove a Tick From Your Dog

 To safely remove a tick from your dog, follow the steps below: